karimarttila/clojure/calva-multi-repl/README.md

 Check in the browser Developer tools panel, that you also see `Hello from common` in the Console output.

 You have now verified that your cljc common files can be evaluated both in the backend Clojure REPL and in the frontend Clojurescript REPL.

+## Babashka

+You can nowadays connect Calva to various REPLs.
+You can try e.g. Babashka.
+In Calva command palette: `Start a Project REPL and Connect...` and then choose project type: `Babashka`.
+Open the [tasks.clj](./bb-scripts/tasks.clj) file and evaluate its namespace, and you can see that the REPL does not complain about requiring babashka specific dependency: `[babashka.process :as process]`.

+## Note from the Calva Creator

+The Calva Creator Peter Strömberg reviewed this README and wanted to emphasize one thing:

+> FYI the demo so far does not need new multi-session Calva.
+You could configure backend and frontend as one connect sequence (which you don’t even need to configure, the built-in deps.edn + shadow-cljs works just fine), Calva has a command for creating a full stack shadow-cljs project if you’re curious what it would look like.
+This setup is to prefer over multi-session because then your frontend repl will be spawned from the backend repl.
+Only one JVM process, and repl dev tools will be happier.

+So, you should remember, that this demo created these two separate REPLs just for experimentation purposes.
+Follow Calva best practices when you do real Clojure development.